churchers/vm-bhyve/README.md

     vm_list="" # list to start automatically on boot vm_delay="5" # seconds delay between starting machines

+ZFS NOTE: If you want to store guests on a ZFS dataset, and have a new child dataset created for each virtual machine, specify the dataset to use as follows in place of the vm directory:

+    vm_dir="zfs:pool/dataset"

+In this case you will need to create the dataset manually.
+Once you have completed basic setup by running the 'vm init' command below, copy the sample templates into the .templates subdirectory of your vm storage dataset.

-Initialise all kernel modules and finish creating the directory structure:
+Initialise all kernel modules and finish creating the directory structure.

-This command needs to be run once after each host reboot (this is normally handled by the rc.d script included)
+This command needs to be run once after each host reboot (this is normally handled by the rc.d script included):

     # vm init